 Research suggests exercise can also improve body composition and decrease the severity of cellulite by bringing better blood flow to fat tissue.

-Pro tip: Beachbody On Demand has hundreds of workouts to choose from.
-Find the program that’s right for you.
+Pro tip: BODi has hundreds of workouts to choose from.
+Find the routine that’s right for you.

-It’s important to note that research on the connection between massage and cellulite is limited and inconclusive.
+It’s important, however, to note that research on the connection between massage and cellulite is limited and inconclusive.

 No topical product holds the secret to getting rid of cellulite overnight, but over-the-counter creams that contain caffeine can potentially help reduce its appearance, Adelzadeh says, because caffeine prevents excessive accumulation of fat in cells.

 “Caffeine works by temporarily constricting the blood vessels, which leads to fat cells shrinking,” she adds.
 “This can improve the look of an area — but keep in mind they’re not long-term solutions.”

 Historically, there haven’t really been any fast fixes for cellulite.
 Liposuction, for instance, can actually make it worse by loosening the surrounding skin and causing more depressions in it, says Katz.

 That aligns with the guidance of both the American Academy of Dermatology (AAD) and the American Board of Cosmetic Surgery (ABCS).
 Both organizations, however, do acknowledge several treatments in particular that studies show have been effective in the prolonged minimization of cellulite.